API documentation with OpenAPI

 The design-first approach

-An alternative approach is to design the REST API in an editor, such as the Swagger editor, before you write any code.
+An alternative approach is to design the REST API in an editor, such as the Swagger editor before you write any code.
 With this approach, you can spot and rectify any issues in the design before it is implemented.
-In large companies, subject matter experts review the API to ensure it’s consistent and usable.
-This API design then forms a contract and must be implemented as agreed.
+In large companies, subject matter experts review the API to ensure that it is consistent and usable.
+The API design then serves as a contract and must be implemented.

 You can write this API design in YAML or JSON format and place it in the META-INF directory of your application.
 Optionally, you can create stubs for the API code.
 The code-first and design-first approaches are not mutually exclusive.
 You can augment manually created API documents by adding annotations to the code as you would in a code-first approach.